 - shortness of breath

-This is because radiotherapy causes inflammation of the lungs, which is called acute radiation pneumonitis (pronounced new-mon-eye-tiss).
+Radiotherapy to the chest causes inflammation of the lungs, which is called acute radiation pneumonitis (pronounced new-mon-eye-tiss).
+This can make you feel more breathless.
+Always let your doctor, radiographer or nurse know if you are short of breath.
+You may be prescribed some medication for this.
 This condition should improve a few weeks after treatment.

 Longer term effects